Events

 Event Types

-unMTA generates events throughout the email delivery lifecycle:
+unMTA generates events throughout the email delivery lifecycle, plus engagement events when open and click-tracking is enabled for a message:

 | Event | Description |